Paralympics Day 11: Final day of action in Rio

 - Photo finish in women's T54 marathon

-(CNN)As the events concluded after 11 incredible days of sport in the Rio 2016 Paralympics, the final day of action brought an upset in the women's marathon, sitting volleyball gold for Iran and a blisteringly close wheelchair rugby final.
+(CNN)As the events concluded after 11 incredible days of sport in the Rio 2016 Paralympics, the final day of action brought a blisteringly close women's marathon, sitting volleyball gold for Iran and a fierce wheelchair rugby final.

 Gold for Iran